CenterEdge/runtime-mock-routes/README.md

 Route parameters are specified in path via a colon followed by the parameter name.
 `'/users/:id'`

-Template strings that are compatible with [handlebars](https://handlebarsjs.com/) can be used for the `body` property of a `RuntimeRequestBody`.
+Template strings that are compatible with [handlebars](https://handlebarsjs.com/) can be used for the `body` property of a `RuntimeRequestMethodBody`.
 The application will use path and query params as data for the tempalte.
 This application makes use of [faker](https://www.npmjs.com/package/faker) and [chance](https://www.npmjs.com/package/chance) as Handlebars Helpers.

 ```
 {{params.<path-param-name>}} {{query.<query-param-name>}}